National Conference appeals to Modi government for release of its top leaders

 Rejecting reports appearing in a section of the media, the NC said it was not working on any deal with the Centre to secure release of its leadership.

-SRINAGAR: The National Conference on Saturday appealed for early release of all political leaders, detained in August last year, for the resumption of political activities in the new Union Territory of Jammu and Kashmir.
+SRI NAGAR: The National Conference on Saturday appealed for early release of all political leaders, detained in August last year, for resumption of political activities in the new Union Territory of Jammu and Kashmir.

 Rejecting reports appearing in a section of the media, the NC said it was not working on any deal with the Centre to secure release of its leadership.